-Yes, the Walk and Hike event will take place on the Temple Run d’Angkor 16km course but without the competitive spirit.
-There will be no timing.
+Yes, the Walk and Hike event will take place on the Temple Run of Angkor – a 16 km course but without the competitive spirit.
+It will not be timed.

 Runners and Nordic Walking

 Will the organization provide accommodation?

 Yes, we have booked rooms in different 3*, 4* and 5* hotels.
 However, SDPO does not impose anything, this is just an advice for easy planning.

 What are the advantages of booking rooms with the organization?

-You will benefit from free shuttles from the hotels to the gathering place in the archeological site and back to the hotels.
+You will benefit from free shuttles from the hotels, to the gathering place in the archeological site, and back to the hotels.
 There is also a transfer organized from the airport to the hotels upon arrival and departure.

 Does the organization propose touristic tours surrounding the races?

 How to register?

 You can subscribe online with different payment methods and be covered by your credit card insurance.

 Who can register?

 The events are international and open to any competitor, professional runner or amateur (a medical certificate is required for everybody), with the following categories: hope, senior, master, men and women.

-• A minimum age of 18 is required to participate in the Ultra Trail of Angkor (128 km)
+• A minimum age of 18 is required to participate in the Ultra Trail of Angkor (100 km)

 • A minimum age of 18 is required to participate in the Angkor Bayon Trail (64 km)